Access to Justice Clinic

 How is the IRU structured?

-Any undergraduate student in their second or third year, or graduates can become a volunteer caseworker by emailing us at email@example.com with a curriculum vitae and personal statement of why they wish to join the IRU.
+Anyone above the age of 21 can apply to become a volunteer caseworker by emailing us at firstname.lastname@example.org with a curriculum vitae and a personal statement of why they wish to join the IRU.
 We usually receive interest from law and criminology undergraduate students.

 It is a compulsory requirement for all caseworkers to complete the IRU training programme.
-This is a comprehensive online programme consisting of three courses which will equip all attendees with the requisite knowledge and practices to become successful caseworkers.
+This is a comprehensive online course that equips all attendees with the requisite knowledge and practices to become successful caseworkers.
 Attendees are required to take part in a series of lectures, conducted by IRU staff and legal supervisors on different areas of work.
 Attendees will be expected to complete an internal case study assessment at the end of the programme.

 - Overview of the definition of hate crime/legislation

 - Understanding when and how to make a complaint about a police officer and challenging closed cases

 - Overview of the court process and sentencing guidelines.

 - Remit of a caseworker